kpn-dsh/dsh-cli/design/identifiers.md

       (together with a <code>PipelineVersion</code>).
     * `PipelineVersion` - Specifies a certain version of a pipeline.
     * `PipelineName` - Human friendly name of a pipeline.
-    * `PipelineProfile` - Specifies the profile that is used when a pipeline is deployed or started.
+    * `ProfileId` - Specifies the profile that is used when a pipeline is deployed or started.
 * Processor ids
     * `ProcessorTechnology` - Identifies the technical solutions available